cloudflare/cloudflare-docs/content/durable-objects/reference/graphql-analytics.md

 Durable Object metrics are powered by GraphQL.

-The data sets that include Durable Object metrics include `durableObjectsInvocationsAdaptiveGroups`, `durableObjectsPeriodicGroups`, `durableObjectsStorageGroups`, and `durableObjectsSubrequestsAdaptiveGroups`.
+The data sets that include Durable Object metrics include:

+- `durableObjectsInvocationsAdaptiveGroups`
+- `durableObjectsPeriodicGroups`
+- `durableObjectsStorageGroups`
+- `durableObjectsSubrequestsAdaptiveGroups`

 Use [GraphQL Introspection](/analytics/graphql-api/features/discovery/introspection/) to get information on the fields exposed by each data sets.